 In lieu of this belief, Cosmo has made it a priority to dedicate his time in not only giving back to his community, but also within the relationships that he has in his life.

-As a father, grandfather, employer, and being heavily invested in sports and entertainment - Cosmo is surrounded by young individuals all of the time.
+As a father, grandfather, employer, community leader and being heavily invested in sports and entertainment - Cosmo is surrounded by young individuals all of the time.

 In addition to mentoring, Cosmo makes it a priority to give back to both his local (active board member at his church) and global community.
 Cosmo serves on the board of the Humpty Dumpty Institute (HDI), a prestigious, non-profit organization comprised of innovative, successful entrepreneurs who work in tandem with the United Nations to implement large-scale humanitarian projects for under-developed countries.
 Currently, Cosmo is an active participant in HDI’s Cultural Exchange Program where he leverages his relationships within sports and entertainment to help raise global awareness on HDI’s initiatives.